-- Applicants must own and occupy the home for a minimum of one year, and provide proof of income for all household members.
+- Applicants must own the home and provide proof of income for all household members.
 Income must not exceed 80% of the AMI.

 - Proof of current homeowner’s insurance.

 - Homeowners are required to give back 2-8 hours of sweat equity hours to support the mission.
 This will be determined by the scope of the repair work.
 Accommodations will be made for those with physical impairments or limited ability by allowing friends and family to contribute volunteer hours on their behalf.